freesewing/freesewing/markdown/org/docs/patterns/ursula/options/tapertogusset/en.md

 ---
-title: "Front exposure"
+title: "Taper to gusset"
 ---

-This option controls the amount of exposed skin on the front.
+Controls how much the front will curve inwards to meet the gusset.

 ## Effect of this option on the pattern